FHIR/FSHSchool/content/docs/SUSHI/running/_index.md

 To run the IG Publisher, we recommend downloading the **\_updatePublisher.bat|sh** and **\_genonce.bat|sh** scripts provided by the sample-ig project.
 To get these scripts, [download the sample-ig project](https://github.com/FHIR/sample-ig/archive/master.zip), unzip it, and copy _all_ of the **.bat** and **.sh** files to the directory above the **fsh-generated** directory (**my-project** in the example above).

-If you used `sushi init` then these scripts were already downloaded and added to your project.
+If you used `sushi --init` (or `sushi init` for SUSHI 3.0) then these scripts were already downloaded and added to your project.

 ### Downloading the IG Publisher